Subordination algebras in modal logic: Preliminary dualities

+To continue the interpretation of the modal setting to the subordination one, we recall that a modal space is a pair $\mathbb{X}=(X,R)$ where $X$ is a Stone space and $R$ is a closed binary relation on $X$ which is continuous, i.e. for every $O \in \Of(X)$, the set $R^{-1}[O]$ is clopen.
+We can then consider the full subcategory \textbf{MS} of \textbf{SubS}, whose objects are modal spaces.
+Let us highlight the fact that when $\mathbb{X}$ is a modal space, then ${\prec}(O)$ is the principal filter generated by $R^{-1}[O]$ (recall \eqref{eq8}).
+We will soon see that this correspond to a condition to endow subordination algebras with a classical modal structure.
+In particular, we have that the well-known duality between \textbf{MA} and \textbf{MS} can be seen as a corollary of the duality between \textbf{Sub} and \textbf{SubS}.

-We now give the discrete version of these dualities.
-The canonical extension of a subordination algebra will be realized as the "composition" of the topological duality with the discrete one.
+We now give the discrete version of the dualities of Theorem \ref{theoremDual}.
+The canonical extension of a subordination algebra will then be realised, \`a la Jonsonn-Tarski \cite{JonssonTarski}, as the "composition" of the topological duality with the discrete one.